-If immediate action is not taken when Model 3 issues a Forward Collision Warning, Automatic Emergency Braking (if enabled) may automatically apply the brakes if a collision is considered imminent (see Automatic Emergency Braking on page 133).
+If immediate action is not taken when Model 3 issues a Forward Collision Warning, Automatic Emergency Braking (if enabled) may automatically apply the brakes if a collision is considered imminent (see Automatic Emergency Braking on page 131).

 By default, Forward Collision Warning is turned on.
-To adjust sensitivity, touch Controls > Autopilot > Forward Collision Warning.
-Instead of the default warning level of Medium, you can choose to be warned Late or Early.
+To turn off or adjust sensitivity, touch Controls > Autopilot > Forward Collision Warning.
+Instead of the default warning level of Medium, you can turn the warning Off, or you can choose to be warned Late or Early.

-NOTE: Forward Collision Warning automatically resets to Medium at the beginning of each drive if you manually change it.
+NOTE: Forward Collision Warning automatically resets to Medium at the beginning of each drive if you manually turn this feature Off.